SarahGrevy/Supremcourt_Mapping/README.md

 Final project for Data and Databases class at Columbia Journalism School.

+The result of this project is an interactive map of the United States depicting the 13 circuits.
+Each circuits further depict supremecourt cases from the year 2020 containing the most agreeable and disagreeable langauge.
+The amount of agreeable/disagreeable langauge was determined by scanning each court case and matching it with dictionaries containing agreeable/disagreeable words and phrases.

 ## Process

 * Scrape all of the necessary information from: https://www.supremecourt.gov/oral_arguments/argument_transcript/2021.
 This should result in a list of dictionaries for each case.